-When developing or evaluating an analytical method, we often need to understand how the chemistry taking place affects our results.
-Suppose we wish to isolate Ag^+ by precipitating it as AgCl.
-If we also a need to control pH, then we must use a reagent that will not adversely affects the solubility of AgCl.
-It is a mistake to add NH3 to the reaction mixture, for example, because it increases the solubility of AgCl (reaction 6.29).
+When we develop or evaluate an analytical method, we often need to understand how the chemistry that takes place affects our results.
+Suppose we wish to isolate Ag+ by precipitating it as AgCl.
+If we also need to control pH, then we must use a reagent that does not adversely affect the solubility of AgCl.
+It is a mistake to use NH3 to adjust the pH, for example, because it increases the solubility of AgCl (reaction 6.29).

-In this section we introduce the LADDER DIAGRAM as a simple graphical tool for evaluating the equilibrium chemistry.2 Using ladder diagrams we will be able to determine what reactions occur when combining several reagents, estimate the approximate composition of a system at equilibrium, and evaluate how a change to solution conditions might affect an analytical method.
+In this section we introduce the LADDER DIAGRAM as a simple graphical tool for visualizing equilibrium chemistry.2 We will use ladder diagrams to determine what reactions occur when we combine several reagents, to esti-